cse110-sp24-group14/cse110-sp24-group14/admin/meetings/052024-proj-sprint1-retro.md

 ## Small section on sprint 2 updates
 - Sprint 2 planning + updates
   - Add features into its own folder (so js and css should be in its own folder)
+  - JSDocs will be incorporated into github actions workflow so documentation will be stressed
   - Leads will put tasks and you assign it to yourself
     - Can work if pairs or solo